JoeLoco/robota/README.md

 Robota is a massive multiplayer code combat game.

-Robate use nodejs for server and phaser library to render the world!
+Robata uses nodejs for server and phaser library to render the world!

-In game combat, you code , push your robot to robota world, and wacth!
+In Robata you can code your  robot, push your robot to robota world, and watch!